Wiffzack/Examples/README.md

 # Examples
-A few simple ways to use face_recognition.
+Test for use maybe .